hdrhbbu1/www/pages/articles/2017-05-13-becoming-disabled/index.md

 such as this one.)

 In every conversation, I lost a friend.
 Not one was able to think clearly about anything other than the tax break they'd get if repeal passed.
-Looking back over the dread I've felt these past months, as the Republicans' replacement bill has died repeatedly [only to be resurrected](http://abcnews.go.com/Politics/rep-tom-macarthur-defends-health-care-vote-rancorous/story?id=47340119) often with even crueler language.
-I can't find a morally just reason to stand by their decision, but I also haven't heard any apologies.
+Considering the dread I've felt these past months, as the Republicans' replacement bill has died repeatedly [only to be resurrected](http://abcnews.go.com/Politics/rep-tom-macarthur-defends-health-care-vote-rancorous/story?id=47340119) (and often with even crueler language), I can't find a morally just reason to stand by their decision.
+I haven't heard a single apology, and I don't expect one.
 I hope they're happy.

 Of course, there is plenty of [misinformation circulating in the wake of bill passed by the